Alfred Eckhard Zimmern: Academic career

 He became the inaugural Woodrow Wilson Chair of International Politics and the first Professor of International Politics (also known as International Relations) in the world, at Aberystwyth University (1919–1921).
 The endowment for the Woodrow Wilson Chair was announced in 1918 and Zimmern began work in the position in April 1919.
 After leaving Aberystwyth, he taught at Cornell University in 1922 and 1923.

+In 1923, He and his wife Lucie Zimmern founded and ran the Geneva School of International Studies from 1923 to 1939.
+The Geneva School was held every summer at the Geneva Graduate Institute.

-He was the inaugural Montague Burton Professor of International Relations, Oxford University (1930–1944), and co-founder of the Royal Institute of International Affairs (1919).
-He was a member of the Round Table Group (1913–1923) and later provided the insider source of information for Georgetown University professor Carroll Quigley.
+He was the inaugural Montague Burton Professor of International Relations, Oxford University (1930–1944).

+The Commonwealth, Chatham House and The Round Table

 Zimmern was a proponent of a British Commonwealth, arguing that it could evolve and adapt to shifting circumstances and changing perspectives among its members.